-Epoetin beta and methoxy polyethylene glycol is a man-made form of a protein that is normally produced by the kidneys to help your body produce red blood cells.
-This protein in your body may be reduced when you have kidney failure.
-When fewer red blood cells are produced, you can develop a condition called anemia (lack of red blood cells).
+Epoetin beta and methoxy polyethylene glycol is a man-made form of a protein normally produced by the kidneys that helps your body produce red blood cells.
+When your body does not make enough of this protein because of kidney failure, you can develop a condition called anemia (lack of red blood cells).

-Epoetin beta and methoxy polyethylene glycol is used to treat anemia in people with chronic kidney disease.
+Epoetin beta and methoxy polyethylene glycol is a combination medicine used to treat anemia in people with chronic kidney disease.
 This medicine is not for treating anemia caused by cancer chemotherapy.

 Epoetin beta and methoxy polyethylene glycol may also be used for purposes not listed in this medication guide.

-You should not use epoetin beta and methoxy polyethylene glycol if you have uncontrolled high blood pressure or if you have ever had pure red cell aplasia (PRCA).
+You should not use this medicine if you have uncontrolled high blood pressure or if you have ever had pure red cell aplasia (PRCA).

 Epoetin beta and methoxy polyethylene glycol can increase your risk of serious or fatal side effects, including heart attack, stroke, or blood clot.

-Call your doctor or get emergency medical help if you have symptoms such as: chest pain, shortness of breath, sudden numbness or weakness, problems with vision or balance, pain or swelling in your legs, or feeling like you might pass out.
+Call your doctor or get emergency medical help if you have symptoms such as: chest pain, nausea, sweating, sudden numbness or weakness, a cold or pale arm or leg, confusion, or problems with speech or balance.

 You should not use epoetin beta and methoxy polyethylene glycol if you are allergic to it, or if you have: